+'''

 DKMS: install completed.

+update-initramfs: Generating /boot/initrd.img-4.18.0-18-generic

-Setting up rocm-dkms (1.8.118) ...
-KERNEL=="kfd", MODE="0666" Processing triggers for initramfs-tools (0.122ubuntu8.8) ... update-initramfs: Generating /boot/initrd.img-4.4.0-72-generic W: mdadm: /etc/mdadm/mdadm.conf defines no arrays. cp: cannot stat '/etc/iscsi/initiatorname.iscsi': No such file or directory root@bright90:/# exit '''
+cp: cannot stat '/etc/iscsi/initiatorname.iscsi': No such file or directory

+root@bright91:/# exit

+'''

 The nodes that are to use the driver should then be set to use the new image, and should be rebooted.